atarvainen/Concurrent_programming_project/spec.md

 #### Sending messages

-Sending most not block.
+Sending must not block.
 Should not send to disconnected clients.

 #### Receiving messages

-Receiving most not block.
+Receiving must not block.

 ## Design